Corey Seager Player Props: Rangers vs. Astros

 Corey Seager At The Plate

-- In 19.6% of his games this year, he has hit a home run, and 4.3% of his trips to the plate.
+- In 19.2% of his games this season, he has hit a home run, and 4.2% of his trips to the plate.

-- Seager has driven home a run in 26 games this year (51%), including more than one RBI in 21.6% of his games and producing three or more of his team's runs on seven occasions..
+- Seager has driven home a run in 26 games this season (50.0%), including more than one RBI in 21.2% of his games and producing three or more of his team's runs on seven occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.